Statistic physics in bound state in 3D fermi gas system: Gaussian random coupling in fermi gas

 While in the finite but small $\Lambda_{q}$ case

 where we have

 Note that each operator $\mathcal{O}$ must contains $q$ completely independent (uncorrelated) indices, and beforce replication, the indices of each operator $\mathcal{O}$ must not be completely the same.
-For example, in the finite (although small) $\Lambda_{q}$ case, $i$ ($l$) is completely independent of $k$ ($j$), but index $ik$ is not completely uncorrelated with $lj$ because mapping to their momentum space they have $i-l=k-j$ due to the fixed polaronic momentum $q$, in other word, the mechanism that transforms $i$ to $l$ is the same with that to transform $k$ to $j$, thus $ik$ can continuously mapped to $lj$.
-So this is neither the simple SYK$_{q=2}$ scheme or the SYK$_{q=4}$ scheme (which allows the existence of $\mathcal{O}_{ijkl}$), but a (SYK$_{q=2}$ $\times$ SYK$_{q=2}$) scheme, which can be treated as a Chi-square random variables (the product of two independent SYK$_{q=2}$ Gaussian variables).
-After the summation over $q$ is done, it becomes (SYK$_{q=2}$ $\times$ SYK$_{q=2}$ $\times$ SYK$_{q'=1}$) scheme.
+For example, in the finite (although small) $\Lambda_{q}$ case, $i$ ($l$) is completely independent of $k$ ($j$), but index $ik$ is not completely uncorrelated with $lj$ because mapping to their momentum space they have $i-l=k-j$ due to the fixed relative momentum $q$, in other word, the mechanism that transforms $i$ to $l$ is the same with that to transform $k$ to $j$, thus $ik$ can continuously mapped to $lj$.
+So this is neither the simple $H_{\flat=2}$ scheme or the $H_{\flat=4}$ scheme (which allows the existence of $\mathcal{O}_{ijkl}$), but a ($H_{\flat=2}$ $\times$ $H_{\flat=2}$ ) scheme, which can be treated as a Chi-square random variables (the product of two independent $H_{\flat=2}$ Gaussian variables).
+After the summation over $q$ is done, it becomes ($H_{\flat=2}\times H_{\flat=2} \times H_{\flat'=1}$) scheme.
 We note that in the above expression, after the replication, the created new operators $\mathcal{O}$ are all with different imaginary time indices although we omit them here.
-This discussion is also applicable to the SYK model with SU(M) spin (see Eq.(9) of Ref.\cite{Sachdev S}, which is also a (SYK$_{q=2}$ $\times$ SYK$_{q=2}$) scheme).
+This discussion is also applicable to the model with SU(M) spin (see Eq.(9) of Ref.\cite{Sachdev S}, which is also a ($H_{\flat=2}$ $\times$ $H_{\flat=2}$) scheme).